We are not just a neighborhood organization but a portal to community events, resources, and services.

 The Northeast Farmers Market is located right here in the Saint Anthony West Neighborhood.
 Each Saturday from 9 a.m. to 1 p.m. from June through mid-October, you’ll find fresh produce, crafts, entertainment and many other goodies to eat at the St. Boniface Church parking lot, University Avenue at 7th Avenue NE.

 STAWNO made a commitment in 2012 to begin treating ash trees for Emerald Ash Borer (EAB) – the idea came from Chris Linde, who had seen the harm to the neighborhood when all the boulevard trees on a block were removed at one time – he knew there had to be a better solution.
 Working with the Park Board, STAWNO came up with a plan to treat some of the ash trees to slow the spread of the disease while planting the next generation of boulevard trees.
-It is a 10-year plan so we will be well on the way to a new tree canopy when treatments end in 2022.
+It is a 10-year plan so we will be well on the way to a new tree canopy when the final treatment is made in 2020.
 STAWNO pays for this program with a City grant.
 We ask for your help to water the young trees.

 Dickman Park is one of the jewels of our park system: a place to relax, a place where folks come to meet, and a place for kids and families to enjoy the wading pool.
 The park is located just south of 8th Ave NE between Main and 2nd Streets NE.